Hurricane Matthew in Haiti

 Habitat launched a “WASH” programme to help address the major water and sanitation issues affecting the community of Simon-Pele.
 We started by getting feedback from community leaders and key members on how to best address these.

-We then conducted a broader assessment and found that 60% of the water samples collected in people’s homes were contaminated by faeces.
+We conducted a broader assessment.
+In the assessment we found that 60% of the water samples collected in people’s homes were contaminated by faeces.
 This puts the entire population, and especially children under 5, at risk for water borne diseases such as cholera and typhoid.

 Our work therefore focuses on reducing the spread of these diseases for families living in Simon-Pele through improved access to safe water and toilets as well as improved knowledge of hygiene practices after a natural disaster.
 We expect to achieve three main results: